MaelaGLG/Project-UrbaSante/README.md

 ├── LICENSE <- Licence for the repository (by default, MIT) ├── app <- Scripts to run the app│
 ├── data
-│   ├── 1- Raw Data <- raw data files organized by determinant
+│   ├── 1- Raw Data <- Raw data files organized by determinant
-│   ├── 2- Intermediate Data  <- data files with the indicators already created
+│   ├── 2- Intermediate Data  <- Data files with the indicators already created
-│   ├── 3- Formatted Data  <- data files that have been cleaned and formatted for final use │   ├── 4- Final Data  <- final database with all the indicators │   ├── linking tables  <- additional tables used for processing some indicators │   └── shapefiles  <-xx
+│   ├── 3- Formatted Data  <- Data files that have been cleaned and formatted for final use │   ├── 4- Final Data  <- Final database with all the indicators │   ├── linking tables  <- Additional tables used for processing some indicators │   └── shapefiles  <- Shapefiles required to generate some indicators and the R Shiny map.
 ├── src <- Source code for use in this project.
 │   ├── 1- Row --> Intermediate <- Scripts that process raw data and generate indicators.
 │   ├── 2 - Interemediate --> Formatted <--  Scripts that process additional geographical formatting for specific indicators